June 28, 2020

 Han Kil Kim and Sarah Borgstrom Lee have been appointed to Neshanic and Sergeantsville UMC

 Han Kil Kim has served Calvary KUMC since 2017.
 He is passionate about leading praise and inviting children to Jesus Christ.
 He believes that God has called him to make disciples and transform the world through the local church.
 He received his B.A. and Th.M degrees from Methodist Theological University in Seoul, South Korea and will be graduating from Drew Theological School with a M.Div in the summer.
 Han enjoys coffee and donuts with the people he loves and spending time with them.
-He is now engaged and planning to get married next year.

 Sarah Borgstrom Lee began her church work in youth ministry in 2010 and has been serving churches ever since.
 Her passions in ministry include helping cultivate intentional spiritual disciplines and leading missional brain storming sessions.
 Sarah received her M.Div from Princeton Theological Seminary in 2015, and her B.A. in psychology and minor in ceramics from Arcadia University in 2008.
 Sarah is married to Josh Lee, has a wonderful son, Jeremiah, and is looking forward to welcoming another son very soon!